-Assuming you have plenty of network ports, please do avail yourself all of Pure's ports.
-You will need to make sure that you balance between maximizing connections to the Pure Storage FlashArray, and any host limitation you may have on number of connections.
+Assuming you have plenty of network ports, please do avail yourself of all of Pure's ports.
+You will need to make sure that you balance between maximizing connections to the Pure Storage FlashArray, and any host limitation you may have on the number of connections.

 Why?
 Storage devices are often oversubscribed in today's SAN.
 By adding more physical paths, you help maintain oversubscription; you provide more pathways, more resiliency, more performance, mitigation of physical problems, and last but not least; you take better advantage of our CPU allocation.

 Open our UI and click on SYSTEM -> Connections and you should see the below:

 Do note that at the bottom of the connections we list our own ports as "Target Ports" and show our connection speed.
 This is a nice way to easily verify if you connected to some rogue port fixed at a lower speed.